For the 10th straight day, Massachusetts health officials announced fewer than 1,000 new coronavirus cases on Sunday.

 Many of Massachusetts’ COVID metrics, including the average number of coronavirus cases, average coronavirus test positivity and average number of confirmed deaths reported each day, have been falling since the end of March, according to trends posted to the Department of Public Health’s interactive coronavirus dashboard.

-The seven-day average of positive tests on Saturday continued to tick down, and is now at 1.03%.
+The seven-day average of positive tests on Sunday ticked down to 1%.

 Coolidge Corner Theatre and Time Out Market Boston are reopening after months closed due to the coronavirus pandemic.